Mark Lanegan: Solo work and other projects

 Lanegan's fourth studio album was released in 1999.
 The album began life as B-Sides for singles from Scraps at Midnight (two tracks from the sessions appear on the single "Hotel").
 Liking the way the sessions were shaping up, a few more were added and the recording was entitled I'll Take Care of You.
 The album features covers of songs by prominent folk, R&B and punk artists such as Tim Hardin, Booker T. and the MGs, and country icon Buck Owens, as well as friend Jeffrey Lee Pierce of Gun Club.
 Lanegan stated that Jeffrey Lee Pierce was one of his early musical heroes and got him interested in making music.
-Also in 1999, Lanegan participated in the tribute album for Moby Grape co-founder, Skip Spence, who was terminally ill.
-In 2009 Lanegan sang lead vocals on "The Last Time," an A side track on The Breeders' EP Fate to Fatal.
+Also in 1999, Lanegan participated in the tribute album for Moby Grape co-founder, Skip Spence, who was terminally ill.More Oar: A Tribute to the Skip Spence Album (Birdman, 1999).
+The album is composed of cover versions of songs from Spence's only solo album, Oar (Columbia, 1969).
+Lanegan contributed his version of Spence's "Cripple Creek".
+Lanegan collaborator Greg Dulli also participated in the tribute, contributing his version of Spence's "Dixie Peach Promenade (Yin For Yang)".

 In 2001, he released his fifth studio album, Field Songs.
 The album featured friend Duff McKagan, as well as major contributions from Soundgarden's bassist, Ben Shepherd.
 2003 saw him appear on Greg Dulli's The Twilight Singers record Blackberry Belle, sharing lead vocal duties on the epic closing track, "Number Nine".
 This would be the first of many collaborations with Dulli and The Twilight Singers.

-Prior to releasing his fourth album, Mark Lanegan released the EP Here Comes That Weird Chill, which included "Methamphetamine Blues" (later to appear on Bubblegum) as well as a number of B-sides and rarities (including Captain Beefheart cover "Clear Spot") featuring collaborations with many who would feature on Bubblegum, such as Josh Homme, Dean Ween, Nick Oliveri and Chris Goss, as well as (notably) Natasha Shneider, Greg Dulli and Aldo Struyf.
+Prior to releasing his fourth album, Mark Lanegan released the EP Here Comes That Weird Chill, which included "Methamphetamine Blues" (later to appear on Bubblegum) as well as a number of B-sides and rarities (including a cover of Captain Beefheart's "Clear Spot") featuring collaborations with many who would feature on Bubblegum, such as Josh Homme, Dean Ween, Nick Oliveri and Chris Goss, as well as (notably) Natasha Shneider, Greg Dulli and Aldo Struyf.